AI-Tech-Summit-Filip-Avramchev/hackathon-template/README.md

 Welcome.
 This organisation belongs to the **AI Student Hackathon**, part of **AI Tech Summit "Filip Avramchev" 2026** in Skopje — [techsummit.ai](https://techsummit.ai/).

-Ten teams, five days, one theme:
+~17 teams, five days, one theme:

 > **Go green.
 Be helpful.
 Build something the community can use.**

-You build a real project — not a slide deck — and on **22 September** you present it to a jury.
+You build a real project — not a slide deck — and on **22 September** your repo at 15:00 goes read-only mode.
+Make sure you will commit all changes before that, codebase, documentation, recordings, everything that is part of the project.

 The three best teams present again on the **Main Stage on 23 September**.

-Hackathon partner: **IWConnect**.

 ---